MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/move-method-ado.md

 > [!NOTE]
-> <P>Support for moving backwards in a forward-only <STRONG>Recordset</STRONG> is not predictable, depending upon your provider.
-If the current record has been postioned after the last record in the <STRONG>Recordset</STRONG>, <STRONG>Move</STRONG> backwards may not result in the correct current position.</P>
+> Support for moving backwards in a forward-only **Recordset** is not predictable, depending upon your provider.
+If the current record has been postioned after the last record in the **Recordset**, **Move** backwards may not result in the correct current position.